Discover global hiring strategies from leading recruitment platforms

 Working hours

 In Russia, regular working hours should not exceed 40 hours a week.
+Employees are generally entitled to a rest and meal break lasting from 30 minutes to two hours during the working day.
 However, there are different labor codes in Russia regarding different age groups and demographics:

 • The people who are below the age of 16 cannot work more than 24 hours per week